movementlabsxyz/MIP/MIP/mip-34/README.md

 ## Abstract

 Fast-Finality Settlement (FFS) is a mechanism that allows for fast _confirmation_ of transactions backed by crypto-economic security.
+Moreover it capitalizes on the economic security from the L1.
 This MIP outlines the high-level specifications and architecture of FFS.

 FFS is divided into

 - **Postconfirmation**: a mechanism to confirm the validity of a block on L1
-- **L2-confirmation**: a mechanism to confirm the validity of a block on L2
+- **Fastconfirmation**: a mechanism to confirm the validity of a block on L2

 ## Definitions

 We make a note for the following terms: